RiskAgent: Synergizing Language Models with Validated Tools for Evidence-Based Risk Prediction: Introduction

 \section{Introduction}

-Large Language Models (LLMs), such as the GPT series \cite{brown2020gpt3,gpt-4,hurst2024gpt4o,jaech2024openaio1} and PaLM \cite{chowdhery2022palm}, have shown promising performance in understanding text and assisting humans.
-Inspired by the success of LLMs, an increasing amount of research is attempting to apply LLMs to the medical field and explore their potential in assisting healthcare professionals, resulting in different types of medical LLMs \cite{zhou2023survey}.
-Specifically, based on the LLMs PaLM \cite{chowdhery2022palm} and Gemini \cite{google2023bard}, Google has developed MedPaLM-2 \cite{medpalm2} and Med-Gemini \cite{yang2024advancing,saab2024capabilities}, respectively, which achieve 86.5\% and 91.1\% accuracy comparable to the 87.0\% accuracy of human experts \cite{wu2024pmc} on the US Medical Licensing Examination (USMLE).
+Inspired by the success of Large Language Models (LLMs) \cite{hurst2024gpt4o,jaech2024openaio1,chowdhery2022palm}, an increasing amount of research is attempting to apply LLMs to the medical field and explore their potential in assisting healthcare professionals, resulting in different types of medical LLMs \cite{zhou2023survey}.
+For example, based on the LLMs PaLM \cite{chowdhery2022palm} and Gemini \cite{google2023bard}, Google has developed MedPaLM-2 \cite{medpalm2} and Med-Gemini \cite{yang2024advancing}, respectively, which achieve 86.5\% and 91.1\% accuracy comparable to the 87.0\% accuracy of human experts \cite{wu2024pmc} on the US Medical Licensing Examination.
 Based on open-source LLM LLaMA \cite{llama,touvron2023llama2}, dozens of medical LLMs have been proposed, such as Clinical Camel \cite{toma2023clinical} and Meditron \cite{chen2023meditron}, to address different medical tasks.